The "Ick" of Artificially Generated Content & Why It Could Be Hurting Your Brand

 Why Human Content Resonates

-AI can mimic structure but it cannot replicate perspective.
+AI can mimic structure but it cannot replicate real human perspective and voice.
 It cannot live your life.It cannot feel what you feel.
 It cannot take the risk of being wrong, bold, or original.

 Human writing is: